daniellelshen/cmpe181/README.md

 Comments made in text form in the "181hw1CMPE-GoogleIoTdata.ipynb" file

-Unable to complete Option 2 because an erro
+Unable to complete Option 2 because an error
 "Exceeded maximum backoff time.
 Giving up."

 - error occurs when path is /content/filename